 The Centers for Disease Control and Prevention (CDC) has issued guidelines that strongly discourage gatherings.
 Keep in mind that alcohol use at any gathering could lower inhibitions and potentially put more people at risk.

 Before and After COVID-19

 In an extensive 2015 survey of employers, the Society for Human Resource Management (SHRM) found that a majority of organizations (59%) planned to serve alcohol at their holiday or end-of-year parties.
 And only half of these employers (47%) said that they would seek to regulate alcohol consumption.
 Some of the methods used include the following:

-- providing drink tickets or a drink maximum (71 percent of respondents in this category),
+- Providing drink tickets or a drink maximum (71% of respondents)

-Companies schedule and plan holiday parties with the best of intentions, to reward their employees, boost morale and encourage team spirit.
-But these gatherings, especially when alcohol is served, can turn into an environment for unwanted sexual advances and potentially illegal employee conduct if the employer is not careful.
+But these gatherings—particularly when alcohol is served—can turn into an environment for unwanted sexual advances and potentially illegal employee conduct if the employer is not careful.

-That is especially the case when the holiday party is held at an offsite location (which, according to the SHRM 2015 survey, is the case in nearly 67 percent of such functions).
-In a social setting outside of the workplace, an employee whose inhibitions are lowered by alcohol consumption can engage in behavior that he or she would never consider doing on the job.
+This is especially the case when the holiday party is held at an offsite location—which, according to the SHRM survey, is the case in nearly 67% of such functions.
+In a social setting outside of the workplace, an employee whose inhibitions are lowered by alcohol consumption might engage in behavior that they would likely not do while on the job.

-Employees are protected from sexual harassment and discrimination by Title VII of the Civil Rights Act of 1964, which covers employers having 15 or more employees (including regular part-time ones).
+Employees are protected from sexual harassment and discrimination by Title VII of the Civil Rights Act of 1964, which covers employers having 15 or more employees, including regular part-time employees.
 Title VII provides two requirements for conduct to trigger potential liability for unlawful harassment: